Child Bride: Production

 Child Bride was the first film produced by noted exploitation film producer and promoter Kroger Babb, who marketed it as an educational film and who would reissue it under various titles, including Child Brides, Child Bride of the Ozarks and Dust to Dust.
 The movie is perhaps best known for the lengthy nude child swimming scene, which Allmovie described as "completely gratuitous" and "obviously Child Brides main selling point and the reason for its longevity on the exploitation circuit."

-The film had been submitted to the Production Code Administration for a certificate of approval, but was denied because of its subject matter, which was said to be "a sexually abhorrent abnormality which violates all moral principles," and because of the onscreen child nudity.
+The film had been submitted to the Production Code Administration for a certificate of approval, but was denied because of its subject matter, which was said to be "a sexually abhorrent abnormality which violates all moral principles", and because of the onscreen child nudity.
 The censors also objected to the murderer never being punished for his deeds.

 The production of the film in 1938 followed shortly after mass media coverage of the 1937 marriage of 9-year-old Eunice Winstead to Charlie Johns, causing the film to be compared to it.

 Home media

 Alpha Video's DVD release presents the film in its uncensored form, while Mill Creek Entertainment included a censored version of the film in its 20 Movie Pack Cult Classics collection.
+Kino Lorber has published the uncensored film on Blu-ray as a double feature with Tomorrow's Children.
 The film is now in the public domain.

 Legacy

-According to an interview with Michael J. Nelson and Kevin Murphy of Mystery Science Theater 3000 fame, Child Bride was screened for potential use, but was considered too awful and disturbing, with Murphy saying that he needed "a good cry and a shower" afterwards.
-In a separate interview with Frank Conniff, who selected films for riffing, he cited it as the worst film he had watched as a potential selection—alongside Manos: The Hands of Fate, which was used on the series in January 1993.
+According to an interview with Mystery Science Theater 3000 writers Michael J. Nelson and Kevin Murphy, Child Bride was considered for potential use, but was considered too awful and disturbing, with Murphy saying that he needed "a good cry and a shower" afterwards.
+In a separate interview with staff writer Frank Conniff, who was responsible for selecting films for riffing, Child Bride was cited as the worst film watched as a potential selection—alongside Manos: The Hands of Fate, which was used on the series in January 1993.